-This course is designed with the intention that students will gain the essential skills necessary to perform a competent rescue of a partner utilizing standard equipment carried by traditional rock climbers.
-Emphasis will be given to belay escapes, knot passes, rescue rappels, litter lowers, and litter carries.
-(Rescue) Instructional Hours: 3 Prerequisite: OLA220
+A course designed to develop the essential skills necessary to perform competent rescues of climbing partners and other climbers utilizing the standard equipment carried by traditional rock climbers.
+Emphasis will be given to risk management, accident prevention and technical rescue skills.
+(Rescue skills course)

+Instructional Hours: 3 Prerequisite: OLA120 Offered FALL semester